Moroccan Carrot Salad

 How To Make This Moroccan Carrot Salad

-Step Two: Use a julienne peeler to create “noodles” with each carrot.
+Step 2: Use a julienne peeler to create “noodles” with each carrot.
 Transfer to a large bowl that has a tight-fitting lid and add the chickpeas, cashews, pomegranate arils, raisins, sunflower seeds, sesame seeds, cilantro, mint and green onions to the carrots.
 Use salad servers or tongs to combine the ingredients, then set aside to make the dressing.

-Step Three: Make the citrus-turmeric dressing by combining all of the ingredients in a blender for 30 seconds until completely smooth.
+Step 3: Make the citrus-turmeric dressing by combining all of the ingredients in a blender for 30 seconds until completely smooth.
 At this time you can taste and adjust seasonings by adding more salt, black pepper and maple syrup if desired.

 A citrus-turmeric dressing being prepped in a food processor.

-Step Four: Pour the dressing over the salad then cover the bowl tightly with its lid and shake the bowl for 10 to 15 seconds to thoroughly coat the salad with the dressing.
+Step 4: Pour the dressing over the salad then cover the bowl tightly with its lid and shake the bowl for 10 to 15 seconds to thoroughly coat the salad with the dressing.
 Transfer the Moroccan carrot salad to the fridge to chill for at least 30 minutes prior to serving it.

 How To Make Carrot “Noodles”